Testimonials

 enough water to submerge the cabbage

-Clean your hands, bowl, container, plate, and rock, so you don’t introduce too much bad bacteria.
+Clean your hands, bowl, container, plate, and rock, so you do not introduce too much bad bacteria.

 Cut the cabbage into narrow ribbons and put it in a large bowl.